ranjithpals/Spark_Scala/DataFrame/readme.md

 - Selecting columns of a DataFrame
-> Multiple ways of selecting a column from a DataFrame
+> Multiple ways of selecting a column from a DataFrame.
+[Link](https://github.com/ranjithpals/Spark_Scala/tree/master/DataFrame/Select_Columns)